-The elite Poglavnik Bodyguard Battalion (PTS), which became a brigade on May 10th 1942, expanding to 2 regiments by June 1st 1943.
-This unit had almost all of the Croatian armour, concentrated in its armoured battalion.
+The elite Poglavnik Bodyguard Battalion (PTS), which became a brigade on May 10th 1942, expanding to 2 regiments by June 1st, 1943.
+This unit had almost all of the Croatian armor, concentrated in its armored battalion.
 It also had guard, cavalry and mobile battalions.

 The “Defense Battalions” charged with guarding concentration camps, organized by Colonel (later General) Max Luburic.